pacas00/SatisfactoryMods/README.md

 SFServerManager is the Plugin counterpart to my SFServerManager Panel.

 The source of the plugin will live here, Binary builds in the Panel repo.
-The panel repo is (TODO: PUT LINK HERE)
+The panel repo is (https://github.com/pacas00/SFServerManager)